braze-inc/braze-docs/_docs/_user_guide/intelligence/multivariate_testing.md

 ---
 nav_title: Multivariate & A/B Testing
-platform: Campaigns
-subplatform: Testing and More
-page_order: 5
+page_order: 1
 ---
 # Multivariate & A/B Testing

-##  Introduction
+Multivariate & A/B Testing can be quickly utilized using our [Intelligent Selection]({{ site.baseurl }}/docs/user_guide/intelligence/intelligent_selection/) feature.

-### What are Multivariate & A/B Testing?
+## What are Multivariate & A/B Testing?

 An A/B test is an experiment that compares users’ responses to multiple versions of the same marketing campaign.
 These versions share similar marketing goals, but differ in wording and style.